theonlyfoxy/terraform-hcloud-fcos/README.md

 sent to the server and processed there by `Butane`.

 A 4GB VM is required to complete the initial install for the ISO and docker to fit in memory.
-After install you can use `hcloud server change-type` to redice the size if required.
+After install you can use `hcloud server change-type` to reduce the size if required.